 “No matter whether the customer is looking for a materials solution or a complete system solution, we now have the ability to speed up the development and adoption of PEEK-based gear applications and meet the tough requirements of applications such as those found in the automotive industry.
 Building on the expertise of Kleiss Gears, we can provide our customers with more customized services and products”, continues Müller.
 The main benefits of solutions based on Victrex´s high-performance plastics are a reduction in noise vibration harshness (NVH) of up to 50% and a significant reduction in energy consumption and weight compared to metal gears.

 New technologies and optimum production processes for world-class efficiency

 Victrex also continues to be involved in pioneering technologies and their application in the aerospace sector.
 A major theme at Fakuma is achieving greater production efficiency – including parts consolidation – in processes such as:

-- The advanced hybrid-moulding process: This allows engineers to combine the strength of continuous fibre-reinforced VICTREX PAEK composites with the design flexibility of PEEK injection-moulding solutions.
-Hybrid moulding enables the more cost-efficient production of a component in minutes, whereas the process for metal or thermosetting solutions can take hours.
+- The advanced hybrid-molding process: This allows engineers to combine the strength of continuous fibre-reinforced VICTREX PAEK composites with the design flexibility of PEEK injection-molding solutions.
+Hybrid molding enables the more cost-efficient production of a component in minutes, whereas the process for metal or thermosetting solutions can take hours.

-- The British precision injection-moulding specialist Denroy Plastics Ltd. has joined forces with Victrex and Bombardier to develop an optimised bracket technology, and small to medium-size brackets previously cut from aluminium and titanium can now be replaced with VICTREX PEEK-based units.
-These will last the lifetime of the aircraft, whilst radically reducing weight and costs.
+- The British precision injection-molding specialist Denroy Plastics Ltd. has joined forces with Victrex and Bombardier to develop an optimized bracket technology, and small to medium-size brackets previously cut from aluminum and titanium can now be replaced with VICTREX PEEK-based units.
+These will last the lifetime of the aircraft, while radically reducing weight and costs.